MoreKronos/Simple-Stress-Tester/README.md

 4. Click on the "Start Stress Test" button to initiate the stress test.
 5. To stop the stress test, click on the "Stop Stress Test" button.

-## License

-This software is provided under the [MIT License](LICENSE).
-You are free to use the software as is, but you may not modify, sublicense, or distribute modified versions of the software.
-You must include the original copyright notice and license in any copies or substantial portions of the software.

 ## Acknowledgements

 This software was created for educational and testing purposes only.
 Please use it responsibly.